-- Environmental: The recycling of paper, cardboard, metals, plastic, and glass minimizes the amount of waste going to landfills or being incinerated.
+- Environmental benefits: The recycling of paper, cardboard, metals, plastic, and glass minimizes the amount of waste going to landfills or being incinerated.
 The recycling of furniture, equipment, and supplies also reduces the waste going to landfills.

-- Staff: Having staff trained and following all the procedures ensure the proper disposal of items and leads to a healthier and safer environment.
-Studies show, that, particularly younger staff, expect and will be happier in an environment that is more environmentally responsible.
+- Social benefits: Having staff trained and following all the procedures ensure the proper disposal of items and leads to a healthier and safer environment.
+Studies show that staff, particularly younger staff, expect and will be happier in an environment that is more environmentally responsible.

 - Attach your company’s environmental or sustainability statement or policy that establishes a commitment to environmentally preferable purchasing and sustainability as a pre-requisite in your operations.

 - Work with your Group Purchasing Organization (GPO) as they may be able to help with suggested contract language.

 - Require your vendor to track and report all your waste data and provide monthly reports and dashboards.
 All waste/recycling must be included in the reporting as you will not have a total view of your data unless you are tracking everything that is leaving your facility.

 - Ask vendors to specify training, education, signage, and all other support provided as part of the service.

 - Specify all equipment provided as part of service.